Manage Unfinished Work for Story Hierarchy Teams

 - Break the story down to reduce risk, if possible

-- Re-estimate the story and tasks based on the work remaining
+- Re-estimate the tasks based on the work remaining

 These steps will reduce the risk of not finishing the user story a second time.